gcccheng/oogway/index.md

 Description: Need to test RHEL9 and make it ready for production use.

-Contribution: Deployed Red Hat 9 using Ansible, created a customized Red Hat image template for the VMware, and integrated the system with Windows AD.
+Contribution: Deployed Red Hat 9 using Ansible, created a customized Red Hat image template for VMware, and integrated the system with Windows AD.

 Value Created: Enable seamless deployment, ensure system compatibility, and make new OS ready for production environment.

 `project`
-**Automating Patching for Large-Scale Red Hat VM**
+**Automating Patching  Red Hat VM**

 Description: The manual patching process for a large-scale Red Hat environment was time-consuming and prone to errors, requiring a more efficient automated solution.